 How to tell if you might have a bad IP

 If odd or unexpected requests have been showing up in your logs, or in Google searches for the IP address, this can be a sign that you need to check your IP address for past suspicious history.
-If you are getting a lot of blocks when visiting websites, this can also mean that you have been blacklisted.
+If you are getting a lot of blocks when visiting websites, this can also indicate blacklisting.

 How to see if your IP address is on the Blacklists

-Blacklists are a fact of life.
-They’re designed to prevent fraud.
-If you suspect that your IP has been blacklisted, the following sites can assist you in checking the reputation of your IP address.
+Blacklists are a fact of life, designed to prevent fraud.
+If you suspect blacklisting of your IP, the following sites can assist you in checking the reputation of your IP address.
 Most IP blacklists will provide reasons for blacklisting.
 Each has its own criteria for blacklisting IPs.

 What to do if your IP is blacklisted

-If you find that your IP is blacklisted, you can ask your hosting provider or ISP for a new IP address.
+If you find your IP blacklisted, you can ask your hosting provider or ISP for a new IP address.
 Or you can also try to have the status of your IP address changed.
 This would depend on the reason for the blacklisting.
 Is it something that happened before you received this IP address?
-Have you done extensive spamming which would cause you to be blacklisted?
+Have you done extensive spamming which would cause the blacklisting?

 Blacklist Removal Process

 You can submit a removal request to most blacklists.
-Before you start the process, make sure your network and mail server are configured correctly.
+Before you start the process, confirm that you’ve configured your network and mail server correctly.
 Resolve all the issues listed by the blacklist.
 Scan your computer for viruses and establish stronger passwords.
-Check your operating system for needed updates and make sure your routers are configured securely.
+Check your operating system for needed updates and make sure you’ve configured your routers securely.

 Cooperate fully with the process of the blacklisted site.
 If you made an honest mistake, let them know and ensure that it does not happen again.
 It would be much harder to remove your IP address from the blacklist’s site a second time.